Turtles Forever: Plot

-Ch'rell and Karai begin remaking the Technodrome and creating their army.
-Using the trans-dimensional portal, Utrom Shredder learns there are many parallel universes filled with Ninja Turtles.
-Hun, Bebop and Rocksteady are dispatched alongside an army of Utrom Foot-Bots to capture the Turtles, breaking into their lair and it begins crumbling, forcing the Turtles to use their own dimensional portal projector to escape into the 1987 universe while Splinter is captured by Hun.
-While the turtles are preparing for their fight, they realize that Shredder has started attacking the 2003 universe with the upgraded Technodrome.
-Casey Jones and April O'Neil try to hold the enemy off, before the Turtle teams arrive.
-After entering the Technodrome to find Splinter, they are Captured by Utrom Shredder, who announces his plans of wiping out every version of the Ninja Turtles across the multiverse by destroying them in their source dimension, the "Turtle Prime".
-By scanning the eight turtles DNA, he finds the dimension, but the turtles themselves are saved by Karai who has started to question her father's goals.
-The turtles are joined by April and Casey and explain the situation to them, they later realize that Shredder has started his plans and their dimension is being erased.
-They grab some equipment from the Dragon's HQ and after a brief fight with them and Hun which results in their erasure, they escape.
+Ch'rell and Karai begin rebuilding the Technodrome with help from the Cyber Foot, using Utrom science to revise it, with the combined technology used to make Ch'rell's new Shredder body, and create new Foot-Bots.
+Analyzing the mutagen that affected Hun, they reverse-engineer it to transform the Cyber Foot into Mutant Foot Soldiers.
+Using the trans-dimensional portal, Ch'rell learns that there are many parallel universes filled with Ninja Turtles.
+Hun, Bebop, and Rocksteady are dispatched alongside an army of Utrom Foot-Bots to capture the Turtles by breaking into their lair.
+The lair begins crumbling, forcing the Turtles to use their dimensional portal projector to escape into the 1987 dimension while Splinter is captured by Hun.

+While the Turtles are preparing for their fight, they discover that Shredder has started attacking the 2003 dimension with the upgraded Technodrome and the Mutant Foot Soldiers.
+Casey Jones and April O'Neil try to hold the enemy off before the Turtle teams arrive.
+After entering the Technodrome to find Splinter, they are captured by Ch'rell, who plans to wipe out every version of the Ninja Turtles across the multiverse by destroying them in their source dimension, "Turtle Prime".
+By scanning the eight turtles' DNA, he finds the dimension, but before the Turtles are wiped out, they are suddenly warped out of the Technodrome, secretly by Karai, who has started to question Ch'rell's goals.
+The Turtles reunite with April and Casey, but realize that Ch'rell has started his plans and their dimension slowly is erased.

-Despite April and Casey being erased as well, the Turtles arrive to the Turtles Prime and quickly encounter their prime counterparts.
-After some explanation, the twelve Turtles team up together and are joined by Splinter, Karai, '87 Shredder and Krang against the Utrom Shredder.
-During the scuffle, Ch'rell's exo-suit grows giant but proved to be vulnerable to Technodrome's laser beam.
-Everyone tries knocking him into the beam before Rocksteady accidentally deactivates it, Utrom Shredder seizes the Prime Turtles and proceeds to destroy them and the entire multiverse, despite knowing he will be destroyed as well, but the 1987 turtles break his balance and save the Prime Turtles and Bebop unknowingly reactivates Technodrome's laser beam which vaporizes Ch'rell in the process.
+After a fight with the Dragons and Hun which results in their, along with April and Casey's, erasure, the Turtles escape to Turtle Prime, where they encounter their prime counterparts.
+The twelve Turtles team up and are joined by Splinter, Karai, 1987 Shredder, and Krang against Ch'rell.
+Karai attempts to convince Ch'rell that wiping out Turtle Prime would also result in their own erasure, but Ch'rell is too blinded by his hatred of the Turtles to care.
+During the battle, Ch'rell's exo-suit grows giant, but proves to be vulnerable to the Technodrome's laser beam.
+He seizes the Prime Turtles and attempts to destroy them and the entire multiverse, but the 1987 Turtles break his balance and save the Prime Turtles.
+Bebop unknowingly reactivates the Technodrome's laser beam, which vaporizes Ch'rell.
+With their foe defeated and their worlds restored, the two turtle teams and their allies return to their respective worlds, while the Prime Turtles decide to go get some pizza.

-With their foe defeated and their worlds restored, the two turtle teams along with their allies return to their respective worlds while the Prime Turtles decide to go get some pizza.
-As somewhere else, in the real world, Peter Laird and Kevin Eastman put the finishing touches on the first issue of Eastman and Laird's Teenage Mutant Ninja Turtles, and go out themselves to get pizza.
+In the real world, Peter Laird and Kevin Eastman put the finishing touches on the first issue of Teenage Mutant Ninja Turtles, hopeful that the book will sell.
+They then go out for pizza.